alan-turing-institute/ancient-greek-semantic-space/README.md

 These two text files contain lists of lemmas used as a benchmark for the accuracy of the semantic space.

 The former, compiled by Philomen Probert, is from Pollux's *Onomasticon* (2nd century AD), and lists 'headwords' used to search for nouns that are listed as synonyms of said headwords by Pollux.
+NB the 'headwords' do not have any special status in Pollux's work; they are simply the 32 target words used for the evaluation.

 The latter, compiled by Martina Astrid Rodda is from J.H.H.
 Schmidt's *Synonymik der Griechischen Sprache* (1876-1886), and lists all of the nouns in each section of Schmidt's dictionary, indexed by an English definition for each section.

 These files have been used as input for evaluation_text_processing.py.
+For the script to run correctly, make sure that the files are formatted with the appropriate spacing and returns.

 ## evaluation_text_processing.py